Sam-T-G/FullChat/README.md

 ## Description

 We used - [Socket](#Socket) to replicate what react.js can do for us.
 We used express and node to get the server up and running.
 We also used MySql to serve as our database.
-We also used handlebars
+We also used handlebars to serve as our html.
+We used front end Java and CSS to help with the display.
+We used routes to serve the user's desires that our server has to offer.

 ## Motivation